 A broker fee of £25.00 will apply when you accept our online quotation and at renewal.

 At renewal your policy may be subject to a negotiation charge, which will be up to 15% of the premium.
 In the event that a negotiation charge is applied the broker fee is waived

-Substitute Vehicle Cover costs £22.00, including insurance premium tax (IPT) charged at the current rate and the policy is managed by MotorPlus Limited.
-Cover is provided by Great Lakes Reinsurance (UK) SE and claims are handled by UK General Insurance Limited.
+Substitute Vehicle Cover costs £22.00, including insurance premium tax (IPT) charged at the current rate.
+The policy is provided by QDOS Accident Assistance and underwritten by Financial & Legal Insurance Company Limited.

 Excess Waiver Insurance, which is underwritten by AmTrust Europe Limited and administered by General Legal Protection Limited, includes insurance premium tax (IPT) charged at the current rate.
 The range of premiums is:

 An amendment charge of £25.00 will be applied to changes, such as change of vehicle or drivers, payable when you instruct us to make the change.

 A charge of £50.00 will be applied to any cancellation when the premium has been paid in full.
 Please note that in the event of sale of the vehicle or total loss where no other vehicle is to be placed on cover prompt cancellation of the policy is essential due to the statutory requirement to keep the Motor Insurer’s Bureau Database up to date.
 If you have made a claim the full premium will be due to the insurer, no credit will be given.
 Policies may be cancelled orally or in writing and associated policies will also be cancelled.

 To use the facility you must be over 18 years old and hold a bank or building society account which supports Direct Debit.

 12.00% deposit is required for motor policies and 20.00% deposit is required for van/commercial vehicle policies, followed by 11 payments and the APR is 27.20% typical, variable.